How to Meditate When Your Thoughts Are Racing

 • Self-kindness is part of the method.
 When the mind feels busy, a harsh inner voice usually adds more tension.

 For beginners with racing thoughts, short anchor-based meditation is often easier than long silent sitting because it gives the mind one clear place to return.
-Try a phone timer set for 5 minutes.
-Nothing fancy.
+Try five minutes after a class, a truck stop break, or another natural pause in the day.
+Keep it plain: choose an anchor, notice wandering, and return.

 How Meditation Works When Thoughts Race